pandaproject/panda/docs/users.rst

 When prompted to login use the default administrator credentials documented above.

 In the upper-right corner click "Add user".
 Type in the email address and name and click "Save".
-If you've already setup `Email <email.html>`_ then you will receive a registration email with an activation link.
+If you've already setup :doc:`Email <email>` then you will receive a registration email with an activation link.
 Ignore it.
 On the details page for your new user click the "change password form" link underneath the **Password** field.
 Enter your password and click "Change Password".
 Check the **Active**, **Staff status** and **Superuser status** checkboxes and click "Save".

 Log out and log back in with your new superuser.
 Navigate to the admin page for the default superuser, ``panda@pandaproject.net``.
 Uncheck the **Active** checkbox and click "Save".